Maksydenko/object-oriented-programming/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

 1. Develop a class with weather data: date, average temperature, atmospheric pressure, precipitation.
-Determine the designers, methods / properties of installation and reading of data field values.
+Determine the designers, methods/properties of installation and reading of data field values.
 Determine the days with the highest pressure drop.

 2. Create a date of date with fields in closed frequent: day (1-31), month (1-12), year (integer).
 The class has a designer, methods of setting a day, month and year, methods of obtaining values ​​of day, month and year, as well as two methods of output by templates: "February 12, 2020" and "12.02.2020".
 Methods for installing class fields should check the correctness of the set parameters.
 </details>